debonet/silkjs/README.md

 This project began on 8/15/2014, so we're just getting started.
 Stay tuned for more!

-What can silk do for me?
+What can VividJS do for me?
 ------------------------

 How about this!